-Day 1: Fly from London Gatwick to Helsinki
+Day 1: Fly from London Heathrow to Helsinki

 Transfer by coach for check-in to the hotel.
 This evening there will be a welcome reception, lecture, 'The history and Development of Helsinki' and dinner at the hotel.
 Building upon the Neo-Classical master plan of Engel in the first half of the nineteenth century, the city started out resembling St Petersburg.
 Continued expansion especially in the early twentieth century led to the construction of many new developments, particularly Art Nouveau and more modern innovative architecture.
 The city was the centre, in the fifties and sixties, of ‘Finnish Design’, and it should come as no surprise then that alongside all of this architecture are a remarkable set of museums and galleries.
 Through a series of walking tours, visits to a range of museums, galleries and supporting lectures, you will be introduced to the city of Saarinen and Aalto.

 This morning will be spent looking at some of the city’s 600 Art Nouveau buildings, referred to in Finland as National Romanticism, such as its magnificent train station dating from 1919.
 This afternoon, our exploration continues with visits to the excellent Finnish Museum of Architecture, dating from 1956 and the second oldest museum in the world dedicated to architecture.
-We will also visit the superb Museum and Design was founded in 1873 and now housed in a former school designed by architect, Gustaf Nystrom in 1894 in the neo-Gothic style.
+We will also visit the superb Museum and Design, founded in 1873 and now housed in a former school designed by architect, Gustaf Nystrom in 1894 in the neo-Gothic style.
 This evening a second lecture, 'From Saarinen to Aalto the Golden Age of Finnish Architecture and Design' and dinner at the hotel.

 Our exploration of this under-rated but fascinating city will continue with a visit to the extraordinary rock-carved Temppeliauk Church (Rock Church), designed by Timo and Tuomo Suomalainen in 1969.
 It is one of the city’s most popular visitor attractions with half a million visitors annually.
 We will also visit the Taidehalli, dating from 1928, which hosts changing exhibitions throughout the year, the National Museum of Finland which tells the nation’s history and the Ateneum Art Museum (Finland’s National Gallery), which houses works by Finnish and international artists, including Van Gogh’s “Street in Auvers-sur-Oise.”